 More information about IMI can be found on the IMI website.

 The European & Developing Countries Clinical Trials Partnership (EDCTP) funds collaborative clinical research projects conducted in sub-Saharan Africa on poverty-related infectious diseases.
-Its aim is to accelerate development of new or improved drugs, vaccines, microbicides and diagnostics against HIV/AIDS, tuberculosis and malaria as well as other poverty-related infectious diseases in sub-Saharan Africa.
+Its aim is to accelerate development of new or improved drugs, vaccines, microbicides and diagnostics.
+These are used to fight against HIV/AIDS, tuberculosis and malaria as well as other poverty-related infectious diseases in sub-Saharan Africa.
 The focus is on phase II and III clinical trials.
 Funding follows the Horizon 2020 collaborative project funding model.

 The European Metrology Programme for Innovation and Research (EMPIR) is part funded by Horizon 2020.
 It coordinates research projects to address grand challenges, while supporting and developing the SI system of measurement units.
 The focus is on innovation activities to target the needs of industry and accelerate the uptake of research outputs.
 The programme’s capacity-building projects aim to bridge the gap between EU member states with emerging measurement systems and those with more developed capabilities.

 ERA-NETs are collaborations in particular research areas between EU countries’ national funders.
 The European Commission provides funding for the set up and administration of each ERA-NET, which issue their own multinational collaborative calls.
 Funding for successful research projects is provided by the national funders participating in that particular ERA-NET – in the UK this is usually UKRI.
-Each ERA-NET has a different set of national members and the University of Oxford can participate only in calls issued by ERA-NETs that have UK membership
+Each ERA-NET has a different set of national members.
+The University of Oxford can participate only in calls issued by ERA-NETs that have UK membership.

 The EIT was established in 2008 to bring together the three sides of the ‘knowledge triangle’ - higher education, research and business.
 The EIT’s mission is to: